 In practice, ministerial responsibilities for portfolio organizations are largely exercised through officials from the Minister's office and department.
-The Minister may exercise substantial discretion regarding the extent of personal engagement with the CER, and also regarding the role of the portfolio deputy, but in all cases communication with the senior leadership of the CER, specifically the Chairperson of the Board and the CEO, is important.
-The Minister consults with the Board on the appointment of the CEO.
+The Minister may exercise substantial discretion regarding the extent of personal engagement with the CER, and also regarding the role of the portfolio deputy (the Deputy Minister of NRCan), but in all cases communication with the senior leadership of the CER, specifically the Chairperson of the Board and the CEO, is important.

-The Minister receives the annual reports of the Regulator (submitted by the Board) and of the Commission and introduces these reports in the House of Commons and the Senate within 15 sitting days (of the respective chambers) of receipt.
+The Minister receives the legislated annual reports of the Regulator (submitted by the Board) and of the Commission (submitted by the Commission) and introduces these reports in the House of Commons and the Senate within 15 sitting days (of the respective chambers) of receipt.